Abstracts and Awardees

 - GPSA Research Exposition uses double-blind review, which means that both the reviewer and author identities are concealed from the reviewers, and vice versa, throughout the abstract review process.

-- Judges will ask the participants to present their poster and ask questions.
+- Judges will ask the participants to present their posters and ask questions.

-- Winners in each competition categories will be announced by GPSA Awards & Scholarships committee via email.
+- Winners in each competition category will be announced by GPSA Awards & Scholarships committee via email.